-Professional, licensed counselors and pastoral counselors who provide mental-health counseling to members of the community (and including those who act in that role under the supervision of a licensed counselor) are not required to report any information about an incident to the Title IX coordinator without a victim's permission.
-The Montana Academy does not provide professional or pastoral counseling, but can assist a victim of sexual misconduct in obtaining support services from these groups or agencies.
+Professional, licensed counselors and pastoral counselors who provide mental-health counseling to members of the community (and including those who act in that role under the supervision of a licensed counselor) are not required to report any information about an incident to the Title IX Coordinator or Deputy without a victim's permission.
+The Montana Academy does not provide professional or pastoral counseling but can assist a victim of sexual misconduct in obtaining support services from these groups or agencies.
 Contact information for these support organizations is listed in the attached supplement at the end of this Policy statement.

-A victim who at first requests confidentiality may later decide to file a complaint with the school or report the incident to local law enforcement, and thus have the incident fully investigated.
+A victim who at first requests confidentiality may later decide to file a complaint with Montana Academy or report the incident to local law enforcement, and thus have the incident fully investigated.

-NOTE: While these professional and pastoral counselors and advocates may maintain a victim's confidentiality vis-à-vis the Montana Academy, they may have reporting or other obligations under state immediate threat to the school community, the Chief Executive Officer may be called upon to issue a timely warning to the community.
+NOTE: While these professional and pastoral counselors and advocates may maintain a victim's confidentiality vis-à-vis the Montana Academy, they may have reporting or other obligations under state law.

+ALSO NOTE: If the Montana Academy determines that the alleged perpetrator(s) pose a serious and immediate threat to Montana Academy community, the Chief Executive Officer may be called upon to issue a timely warning to the community.
 Any such warning should not include any information that identifies the victim.

-ALSO NOTE: If the Montana Academy determines that the alleged perpetrator(s) pose a serious and